 Whether we find a small cavity during a routine exam or you rush to our office because you have a painful toothache, our restorative options will get you back to optimal health.
 At Smileplicity Dentistry, Dr. Atari provides judgment-free care for patients with dental health issues, and you’ll always leave our office with a smile after a restorative treatment.
-If you suspect that you have a cavity, or if you’re suffering from a toothache, call us today to schedule an appointment
+If you suspect that you have a cavity, or if you’re suffering from a toothache, call us today to schedule an appointment in Raleigh.

 During a root canal, Dr. Atari cleans the damaged area and removes infected pulp, then fills the empty space with a substance that keeps your tooth’s structure intact.
 The procedure is fairly routine, and a local anesthetic is used to make it as comfortable as possible for you.